 Now that both men and women wear hats for fashion as much as sun protection, it is no longer considered rude to wear a hat indoors.
 However, there are still some people who hold onto that outdated rule and expect a gentleman to remove his hat.
-It’s up to you whether or not you want to embrace the old rule, but it’s always a good idea to show respect for the sensibilities of others.
+It’s up to you whether or not you want to embrace the old rule when you're around these people, but you're never in the wrong to show respect for the sensibilities of others.

 06 of 11

 Many folks were raised with parents who said to never discuss politics or religion.
 Back in their socially active days, breaking that rule could cause the party invitations to stop arriving.
 Now, being politically savvy will often be the ticket to some of the best parties in town.

 Even controversial discussions are welcome by many people who love the drama.
 Some hosts and hostesses will seat people with opposing views next to each other, simply to liven up the conversation.
 If you're uncomfortable discussing either topic, it's still fine to let others know you'd prefer to change the subject.

 Once upon a time, bragging was considered rude.
 Now it’s expected.
 When you get an award, your child brings home a good report card, or your grandchild does something cute, the news get posted on every form of social media out there.
 This is fine, as long as it’s not strictly all about you and yours.

 Give others a chance to do their own bragging, and don’t forget to congratulate them.
 Failing to do this may have others dropping you from their social media or party guest list.